-Professor at the Institute for Cultural History and Theory, Humboldt University of Berlin
+Comparatist, head of the program area World Literature and of the project Walter Benjamin’s Journalistic Networks, Professor for the Study of Culture and Religion at the Institute for Cultural History and Theory, Humboldt University of Berlin

 Trained in German and comparative literature Daniel Weidner received his PhD in 2000 and his Habilitation (second thesis) in 2009 at the Freie Universität Berlin.
-He teaches German and Comparative Literature at the Freie Universität and has been Visiting Professor in Gießen, Basel, Stanford, and Chicago.
+He teaches German and Comparative Literature at the Freie Universität and has been Visiting Professor in Gießen, Basel, Stanford, Chicago, and Yale.